Eagles vs. Giants predictions: Our writers make their picks for Week 7′s rivalry game

 Olivia Reiner

 Going into the Eagles’ first divisional game of the season, there are plenty of matchups to exploit that should work in their favor.
 One major advantage is a player the Giants know well — Barkley.
-The Giants’ run defense has left much to be desired, allowing 5.2 rushing yards per play (third-to-last in the league this season according to NFL Next Gen Stats).
+The Giants’ run defense has left much to be desired, allowing 5.2 rushing yards per play (third-most in the league this season according to NFL Next Gen Stats).

 They haven’t been known to clog up the box, utilizing six or fewer defenders in the box on a league-high 71.8% of designed rushes.
-Meanwhile, Barkley has thrived this season against light boxes, racking up 277 yards on 38 carries (3.8 yards per carry) against six or fewer defenders in the box (No. 2-most among running backs).
+Meanwhile, Barkley has thrived this season against light boxes, racking up 277 yards on 38 carries (3.8 yards per carry) against six or fewer defenders in the box (second-most among running backs).
 If the Giants dedicate more resources on the ground to take Barkley away, that could free up space for receivers to take advantage of in the passing game.

 As he does most weeks, A.J.
 Brown offers the Eagle a favorable matchup.
 He has been one of the most effective receivers in the league on downfield targets against man coverage this season, racking up 129 receiving yards (No. 4 in the NFL) and two touchdowns, according to Next Gen Stats.
 Meanwhile, Giants cornerback Deonte Banks, who could see his share of snaps in coverage against Brown, has allowed four touchdowns in man coverage, the most among outside cornerbacks this season.

 The biggest matchup concern ought to be the Eagles’ offensive line vs. the Giants’ defensive front.
 With Mailata (hamstring) on injured reserve, Fred Johnson in all likelihood is going to be tasked throughout the game with keeping Burns at bay.
-Johnson has been solid when asked to jump into action mid-game, but he struggled in his lone start this season against the Tampa Bay Buccaneers.
+Johnson has been solid when asked to jump into action midgame, but he struggled in his lone start this season against the Tampa Bay Buccaneers.
 The interior offensive line must also limit Lawrence, one of the most disruptive defensive tackles in the league.

 The Eagles must have a good pressure plan this week.
 This could be a low-scoring contest given the talent along the Giants’ defensive front and the Giants’ lackluster offense outside of Nabers.
 Still, it’s a game that the Eagles should win.